landoskape/syd/README.md

 ```

 ### Handling Hierarchical Callbacks
-Syd dramatically reduces the amount of work you need to build a GUI for viewing your data.
+Syd dramatically reduces the amount of work you need to do to build a GUI for viewing your data.
 However, it can still be a bit complicated to think about callbacks.
+Below is a quick demonstration, to try it yourself, check out the full example [here](examples/4-hierarchical_callbacks.ipynb).

 For example, suppose your dataset is composed of electrophysiology recordings from 3 mice, where each mouse has a different number of sesssions, and each session has a different number of neurons.
 You want to build a viewer to choose the mouse, then choose the session, and then view a particular neuron from within that session.
-The viewer will break if you try to index to session 5 for mouse 2 but mouse 2 only has 4 sessions!
+But the viewer will break if you try to index to session 5 for mouse 2 but mouse 2 only has 4 sessions!

 This is where hierarchical callbacks come in.
 There's a straightforward pattern to handling this kind of situation that you can follow.
 You can write a callback for each **level** of the hierarchy.
 Then, each callback can call the next callback in the hierarchy.
 It looks like this:
 ```python